 The Board of Directors recommends an amendment to the Articles of Incorporation to increase the authorized common stock of the Company from the presently authorized number of 1,600,000,000 shares to 3,200,000,000 shares.
-The language in Article 4 of the existing Articles of Incorporation would be amended as follows (new language underscored):
+The language in Article 4 of the existing Articles of Incorporation would be amended as follows:

-"The total number of shares which the Corporation shall have authority to issue is 1,605,000,000 3,205,000,000 shares, consisting of 1,600,000,000 3,200,000,000 shares of Common Stock and 5,000,000 shares of Preferred Stock.
+"The total number of shares which the Corporation shall have authority to issue is 3,205,000,000 shares, consisting of 3,200,000,000 shares of Common Stock and 5,000,000 shares of Preferred Stock.
 The Corporation's shares do not have any par or stated value, except that, solely for the purpose of any statute or regulation imposing any tax or fee based upon the capitalization of the Corporation, each of the Corporation's shares shall be deemed to have a par value of \$0.01 per share."

 In September 1997, the Company authorized a two-for-one stock split to be effected in the form of a 100% stock dividend.
 The stock dividend was paid on October 15, 1997.
 This reduced significantly the number of authorized but unissued shares of common stock available to the Company for future use.
-As of February 13, 1998, there were 1,111,258,506 shares of common stock issued and outstanding.
+As of December 31, 1997, there were 1,110,521,927 shares of common stock issued and outstanding.

-The proposed increase in the number of shares of authorized common stock will ensure that shares can be issued if needed, in connection with stock splits, stock dividends, acquisitions and other corporate purposes.
+The proposed increase in the number of shares of authorized common stock will ensure that shares can be issued if needed, in connection with stock splits, stock dividends, acquisitions, and other corporate purposes.
 The Board of Directors believes that it is beneficial to the Company to have the additional shares available for such purposes without delay or the necessity of a special shareholders' meeting.
-The Company has no immediate plans, arrangements, commitments or understandings with respect to the issuance of any of the additional shares of common stock which would be authorized by the proposed amendment.
+The Company has no immediate plans, arrangements, commitments, or understandings with respect to the issuance of any of the additional shares of common stock which would be authorized by the proposed amendment.